SAP/ui5-uiveri5/docs/usage/browser.md

 ```

 ## Loading a protected page
-With `browser.get()` you can also get a page that requires authentication.
+With `browser.get()` you can also load a page that requires authentication.
 You can pass
 authentication parameters directly as an inline object to the `auth` property.
 The plain authenticator is applied by default.
 It simply waits for the requested page to be loaded
 and doesn't perform any authentication.